okoyebless/LITA_CLASS-DOCUMENTATION-/README.md

-# LITA_CLASS-DOCUMENTATION-
+# LITA_CLASS_DOCUMENTATION-
-This is where I documented my first project while learnings on Data analysis with the incubator hub
+This is where I documented my first project while learning Data analysis with the incubator hub